Pillars of Support

 I am proud to say that SomewhereWarm is a support-driven software company.
 But that’s usually easier to say than to define — or do.

-These days, a growing number of software companies claim to have adopted a customer-first strategy — some of them firmly rooted in open source ground.
+These days, a growing number of software companies claim to have adopted a customer-first strategy.
+Some of them with roots going deep in open source ground.
 Despite this, very few share their experience in building support-driven cultures and products.
 How do the most successful, customer-first companies recruit, train and manage their support teams?
 Most of the published information is anecdotal, and rarely includes any internal documentation or training resources.

-SomewhereWarm is a tiny company of 5.
-At this size, we can quickly build processes and products around our values and needs.
+SomewhereWarm is a tiny company.
+We are quick at building processes and products.
 We can make drastic organizational changes successfully, change our support operating procedures within days, or rebuild our continuous development pipeline in weeks — and still deliver value at a faster rate than most companies 10, 100 or 1000 times our size.
 However, I admit that we do not fully understand how some of our processes could scale to work in a company of hundreds or thousands.

 Pillars of Support

-In the spirit of open source, we decided to share our Pillars of Support: A document from the SomewhereWarm Manual that defines the function and principles of our support team.
+Pillars of Support is a document from the SomewhereWarm Manual that defines the function and principles of our support team.

 - Introduce new teammates to the principles guiding our interactions with customers.